atrp87/Spending_Tracker_Project/README.md

 ### Spending Tracker

-:I had one week to build build a web application to consolidate and expand on everything I had learned in the previous 3 weeks.
+I had one week to build build a web application to consolidate and expand on everything I had learned in the previous 3 weeks.

 * Planning
 * Presentation